lionpuro/lionpuro.com/content/posts/canvas-is-finally-usable-on-safari.md

 Next time I'll probably have to pay for it too, as I've pretty much burned through the free credits doing this.

-I just heard of another bug in Safari which has been quite problematic for a business and creating a lot of work to get around it, but I'll have to save that for another time.
+I just heard of another really problematic bug in Safari that's been brewing for years and is still unsolved but I'll have to save that for another time.

 ## TLDR